perryabdulkadir/mlops_sentiment_lab_assignment_2/README.md

 When the user sends a request to `get-classes` again, we see that the JSON has been updated.
 ![Alt text](/screenshots/get_classes_2.png)

 Running the `classify` endpoint, the user inputs the text "Elephant".
 We can see the resulting probability of belonging to each category.
-Unsurprisingly, the category with the highest probability is "Animals".
+Unsurprisingly, the category with the highest similarity is "Animals".
 ![Alt text](/screenshots/classify_1.png)

 We can also use the `update-classes` endpoint to delete classes from the JSON file.
 Say, for example, we want to remove "Advertisements" and "Sports" as categories.